 The action-oriented master's programme "Social Work - Critical Diversity and Community Studies" (KriDiCo) qualifies students to contribute to improving social justice together with state institutions and independent agencies, social movements and communities of interest, neighborhoods and districts through power-critical, intersectional, and community-oriented transformations.

-The consecutive Master's programme will start for the first time in the summer semester of 2021 with 40 places.
+The consecutive Master's programme started for the first time in the summer semester of 2021 with 40 places.
 Study and teaching of the MA KriDiCo takes place in German.

 In line with the mission statement of the Alice Salomon University of Applied Sciences Berlin, the programme combines perspectives within critical diversity studies and community orientation in relation to the theories, concepts, action strategies and spheres of action in social work.
 Intersectional analyses and perspectives take a look at differing power relations in their simultaneity, their contradictions, and their relations.
 Community action specifies the multifaceted concept of community, moving towards emancipatory approaches to action, including participatory and collaborative intervention strategies, empowerment and power sharing, social culture, education and memory work, policy practice and transformative justice, as well as personnel and organizational development.
 It focuses on professional social work options for action that are understood as socially critical and transformative and open up a design perspective for social work.